 Biking over two hundred miles pushes the human mind and body to its limits, but so does trying to learn a new language.
 Associate Professor Troy Cox (Linguistics) has experience with both.

 This past summer, after months of training, Cox finished the iconic LoToJa (Logan to Jackson) bike race for the fourth time.
-Clocking in at over two hundred miles, this race pushes bikers to their physical and mental limits.
+Extending over two hundred miles, this race pushes bikers to their physical and mental limits.
 And as a researcher of second-language learning, Cox has not let this metaphor of endurance escape him.

 Cox noted, “This is where I tie my scholarship and my hobbies together.
 How do we make sure that we're mindful of our learning goals?
 And how can those goals change us so we can meet the aims of a BYU education for lifelong learning and service?
 Speaking another language is one of the great ways we can serve our neighbors throughout this life.
 If you just focus on trying to get through the class, you'll get your sixteen language credits, but you won't have changed from the process of it.”

-Just as Cox was tempted to turn around once he met the minimum requirement of his fitness goal, he is worried that BYU students are not reaping the benefits of completing their language studies.
+Cox was tempted to turn around once he met the minimum requirement of his fitness goal, and he is worried that BYU students are making a similar mistake by not reaping the benefits of completing their language studies.

 “Here's what I think happens at BYU,” Cox explained.
 “People come in and they have a program of study that the Advisement Center gives them, like their Apple Watch, and once they hit their language credit requirement, they turn around and go back to their lives without really changing their world perspective, and it might hamper their ability to be of service in the future.”